cawel/notes-binder/en/world/history/The Modern World - Global History since 1760/7 - The Great Acceleration (1890-1910).md

 ### Constantinople in 1908
 * capital of the Ottoman empire
 * national traditionalist toppled by national conservatives who call themselves "young Turks"
-* return of the constitution, adopted during the Kazmat reform the 1850s, discarded in the 1870s, allowing representation for minorities
+* return of the constitution, adopted during the Tanzimat reform the 1850s, discarded in the 1870s, allowing representation for minorities
 * trying to secularize the state

 ### Barcelona in 1909
 * national conservatives in charge in Spain, aligned with the Spanish king and the Catholic church
-* bitter resentment over issues of education (can't get a decent education for their children)
+* bitter resentment over issues of education (many can't get a decent education for their children)
-* gvt start calling out citizens to fight in Morocco to defend big business interests in mining
+* govt start calling out citizens to fight in Morocco to defend big business interests in mining
 * riots focused against the church

 ### Peking in 1911